Ara940/ara940.github.io/_posts/2023-12-05-dyffusion.md

 [//]: # (------------------------------------------- DYffusion -------------------------------------------------)
 [//]: # (Make heading smaller than normal ## heading)
-<h2 id="dyffusion-dynamics-informed-diffusion-model" style="font-size: 55em;">DYffusion: Dynamics-informed Diffusion Model</h2>
+<h2 id="dyffusion-dynamics-informed-diffusion-model">DYffusion: Dynamics-informed Diffusion Model</h2>

 [//]: # (## DYffusion: Dynamics-informed Diffusion Model)
 The key innovation of our framework, DYffusion, is a reimagining of the diffusion processes to more naturally model